About the President

 Dr. Jasinski began his Northwest Missouri State University presidency July 1, 2009.
 He returned to Northwest after serving the institution from 1986 to 2001 as a faculty member, department chair and associate provost and receiving awards such as the University Service Award and National Broadcast Adviser of the Year.

 Northwest enjoys peer-leading metrics across measures such as freshman success rate, retention rate, graduation rate, student satisfaction, student engagement and athletic success rate.
-Northwest, under Dr. Jasinski’s presidency, has refined its mission, vision and values and metrics architecture, received full accreditation with no follow-ups, enhanced its financial position in a difficult economic climate, received a stable rating from Moody’s while the sector of higher education was downgraded, refinanced three bonds and gained more than $10 million in net present value cashflow savings, enhanced grants and small business technology development center output, gained private support for four campus facilities and rebranded its athletic footprint.
+Northwest, under Dr. Jasinski’s presidency, has refined its mission, vision and values and metrics architecture, received full accreditation with no follow-ups, enhanced its financial position in a difficult economic climate, received a stable rating from Moody’s while the sector of higher education was downgraded, refinanced three bonds and gained more than $10 million in net present value cashflow savings, upgraded the campus wireless system, addressed three major vendor contracts, opened a Student Engagement Center and a Teaching and Learning Center, enhanced grants and Small Business and Technology Development Center output, gained private support for four campus facilities and rebranded its athletic footprint.
 The University is currently embarking on a comprehensive Student Success Model focused on college completion, undergoing a rigorous strategic enrollment management study and a comprehensive campaign readiness assessment.

 Dr. Jasinski knows business, having led his own small business from 2001 to 2007, consulting with organizations of all types across all sectors.
 His business realized year-over-year enhanced net revenues through delivery of personalized customer-focused performance excellence training, coaching, business planning and organizational assessment.
 He also served as Chief Academic and Chief Operating Officer for Northwood University from 2007 to 2009.

 Among other professional affiliations, Dr. Jasinski serves as chair of the prestigious Malcolm Baldrige National Quality Award's Panel of Judges.
-He serves as vice chair of the Council on Public Higher Education (COPHE) – the organization consisting of CEOs from Missouri’s public four-year colleges and universities which is charged with supporting and advancing the mission of Missouri’s public four-year colleges and universities and the public value of higher education.
+He also serves as chair of the Council on Public Higher Education (COPHE) – the organization consisting of CEOs from Missouri’s public four-year universities that is charged with supporting and advancing the mission of Missouri’s public four-year universities and the public value of higher education.